© 2026 Central Michigan University

 Between the Lakes is WCMU Public Media’s weekly news podcast, bringing you the stories shaping central and northern Michigan—clearly, thoughtfully, and in under 15 minutes.
 Hosted by Tina Sawyer, new episodes drop each Saturday morning, offering trusted local reporting and essential context on public policy, the environment, the courts, and more.

-Brooks and Capehart on Trump's loyalty demands
+Brooks and Capehart on GOP lawmakers’ defiance of Trump

 Destination Michigan 1702